verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 Besides, to understand how the optimization process works, we can add `-O1`or `-O2` and check the output.
 If we run the command without `-emit-llvm`, we can get a pure assembly format text file.

 As to Emscripten, we find it adapts some header files to support WebAssembly.
 The wasm file is executed in a virtual machine.
-Currently the WebAssembly instruction set does not support some system devices and kernel interfaces.
+Currently, the WebAssembly instruction set does not support some system devices and kernel interfaces.
 So Emscripten needs to replace these functions when compiling.

 ### Target Object File